Award Winning Urological Care

 Retreat Doctors' Hospital's Center for Urological Health is the destination for urological care for men and women serving Richmond and Central Virginia.
-Our board-certified physicians boast more than 75 years of experience, providing a combination of the latest technological innovations and expertise with compassionate, individualized care for each patient.
+Recognized by Healthgrades as a Top 100 Hospital for Prostate Surgery, our Center for Urology brings the latest innovations in urologic care to the residents of Central Virginia.
+Our board-certified physicians have more than 75 years of combined experience and under their leadership; we are honored to be the recipients of the Healthgrades 2018 Prostate Surgery Excellence Award.
 By combining expertise and advanced technology, we ensure patients receive the best possible surgical outcomes.

 da Vinci® Robotic Surgery

 As part of the Virginia Institute of Robotic Surgery, the da Vinci® Surgical System at Retreat Doctors' Hospital enables our skilled surgeons to have 3-D enhanced vision of the surgical area, providing them with superior vision, precision, and control during your procedure.
 Minimally-invasive robotic surgery provides many benefits to our patients including:

 - Less pain

 At Retreat Doctors' Hospital's Center for Urological Health, we offer treatments ranging from non-invasive methods, to minimally-invasive procedures using robotics and laparoscopy, to complex urologic surgeries.
 Some common services we provide are:

 10% of people will develop a kidney stone in their lifetime and half of those experience kidney stones will have a recurrence.
 The cause of kidney stones is unknown and they can grow in an unpredictable fashion.
 Read more about kidney stones and how to tell if it's an emergency.